QuentinRa/blog.quentinra.dev/info/html/tags/h.md

 ```

 > Note that you may only have one **h1** tag per page.
 In old
-> days, theses headers where used by search engines to guess
+> days, these headers were used by search engines to guess
 > the content of your website.

 <div class="sr"></div>